craig-br/instruqt-tracks/instruqt-tracks/getting-started-edge-lab/05-edge-workflow/assignment.md

   <img alt="Global edge firewalls hosts" src="../assets/img/global-edge-firewalls-hosts.png" />
 </a>

-Go back to`Inventories` and repeat the same steps for `Global monitoring devices` and `Global kiosk devices`.
-Notice the similarities and differences across the three inventories.
+Go back to **Inventories** and repeat the same steps for `Global monitoring devices` and `Global kiosk devices`.
+Note that the inventories are using different Smart filters to group hosts together.

 ☑️ Second Task - Orchestrate application and monitoring dashboards deployment and security configuration
 ===